Your everyday world from a physicist's perspective

 About me

-My name is Sander Wildeman and I've studied applied physics at the University of Twente.
+My name is Sander Wildeman.
 I love physics and I want to tell people about it all the time.
-But most of the times I find it quite impossible to really convey some of the ideas from this beautiful area to friends and family (especially at birthday parties).
+However, most of the times I find it quite impossible to really convey some of the ideas from this beautiful area to friends and family (especially at birthday parties).
 That's why I often try to invent interesting and exciting demonstrations with "tools" everyone has at home (and have tons of fun in doing so).

 For me, this website is a way of keeping track of some of the neatest tricks Nature and I have up our sleeve.
 And the good thing about physics tricks (as opposed to magic tricks) is that they become more impressive once you know how they are done.